flyCouch/MFD-Switches/Readme.txt

-Have fun skyblasting stuff in Transistor Land. ron lyttle..
+Have fun skyblasting stuff in Transistor Land and Skies. ron lyttle..